Top 10 Tips for Cleaning Data in Google Sheets

 Instead of using your mouse, work faster with keyboard shortcuts.
 For example, you can quickly select, group or hide rows or columns or format data in cells.

-To see a complete list of keyboard shortcuts, open Google Sheets and press ctrl + /
+To see a complete list of keyboard shortcuts, open Google Sheets and press ctrl + / if you are using Windows or Chrome OS or ⌘ + / if you are using macOS.

 By mastering these shortcuts, you will save time and streamline your data cleaning process.